ldynia/archcolider/4.ADRs/015 Integration with Map Providers.md

 ## Decision

-Based on the business model and the volume of data now and in near future , as there will be more subscribed users, who knows the location precisely . we have decided to integrate with Here maps as it has good market reach and first 25K requests were free.
+Based on the business model and the volume of data now and in near future , as there will be more subscribed users, who knows the location precisely .
+We have decided to integrate with Here maps as it has good market reach and first 25K requests were free.

 ## Consequences